lake-wg/edhoc/draft-ietf-lake-traces.md

 NOTE 2.
 If not clear from the context, remember that CBOR sequences and CBOR arrays assume CBOR encoded data items as elements.

 NOTE 3.
-When the protocol transporting EDHOC messages does not inherently provide correlation across all messages, like CoAP, then some messages typically are prepended with connection identifiers and potentially a message_1 indicator (see {{Sections 3.4.1 and A.2 of I-D.ietf-lake-edhoc}}).
+When the protocol transporting EDHOC messages does not inherently provide correlation across all messages, like CoAP {{RFC7252}}, then some messages typically are prepended with connection identifiers and potentially a message_1 indicator (see {{Sections 3.4.1 and A.2 of I-D.ietf-lake-edhoc}}).
 Those bytes are not included in the traces in this document.

 # Authentication with signatures, X.509 certificates identified by 'x5t' # {#sec-trace-1}

 In this example the Initiator (I) and Responder (R) are authenticated with digital signatures (METHOD = 0).
-Both I and R support cipher suite 0, which determines the algorithms:
+Both the Initiator and the Responder support cipher suite 0, which determines the algorithms:

 * EDHOC AEAD algorithm = AES-CCM-16-64-128
 * EDHOC hash algorithm = SHA-256